Online Bachelor’s Degree in Early Childhood Education: Elementary Education and Special Education (MS & SPED/MM)

 Pacific Oaks’ online B.A.
-Early Childhood Education: Elementary Education and Special Education bachelor’s completion degree program is ideal for adults looking for the flexibility of completing coursework when it is convenient for them.
+Early Childhood Education: Elementary Education and Special Education bachelor’s degree program is ideal for adults looking for the flexibility of completing coursework when it is convenient for them.

 Principles taught include strategies for facilitating and nurturing each child’s cognitive development, using diversity and inclusion to tailor learning experiences to the cultural needs of all children.
 The online B.A.
 ECE degree program requires three units of fieldwork including observation in early childhood setting, and 600 hours of supervised practicum experience

-This bachelor’s degree program in Early Childhood Education qualifies graduates to teach both general education students in a variety of subjects as well as students with mild or moderate disabilities in grades K-12.
+This bachelor’s in Early Childhood Education qualifies graduates to teach both general education students in a variety of subjects as well as students with mild or moderate disabilities in grades K-12.

 Other Online B.A.
 Early Childhood Education Specializations & Credentials

 - Online B.A.
 Early Childhood Education, STEAM Specialization

 - Online B.A.
 Early Childhood Education, Trauma Specialization

 - Online B.A.
 Early Childhood Education, Elementary Education

 ED 305: Social, Political, and Economic Foundations of Education

 ED 305 will provide the teacher candidate with the theory, philosophy, and examples of the social, political, and economic foundations of education.
 The emphasis will be on historical, legal and ethical, philosophical and political issues that will occur in both general education and special education settings.
 In addition, ED 305 explains the teacher certification process in California and will focus on broad educational issues of structures, policies, equity, and what it will mean to be a teacher in a public school.
 Specifically, candidates will investigate the following general and special education topics: federal, state, and local structures, governance and demographics, education finance, standardized testing, teacher associations, California laws, school reform trends, and professional development.